sourcegraph/handbook/content/sales/salesforce.md

 - Everything marketing (email campaigns, workflows, lead capture/forms, including NPS scores)
 - Links to customers from RFCs, GitHub issues, etc. are still accessible.
 This will eventually be deprecated

-## Salesforce automation
+## Salesforce Automation

-### Leads to Opportunities
+### Leads to Accounts/Contacts/Opportunities

-Leads are put into a round robin process when either the MQL, SDR or Referral checkbox is checked.
+- Leads created by Outbound efforts (not allocated to target Accounts) are put into an automated round robin process when they are cconverted.
+- Leads handled through our inbound queue (not allocated to target Accounts) are currently run through a manual round robin process prior to conversion.

 ## Renewal deals

-6 month before the end of a contract, a renewal deal with the Customer Engineer as owner is created in the Renewals pipeline.
+Upon "Close" of a new deal, a renewal Opportunity is created in the Renewals pipeline.

+### Forecast Generation

+Company Forecast and related records are generated automatically at 6pm Pacific every week.

+### AE/SDR Teams

+When the SDR field on the User is updated to a new SDR (or from blank), all Accounts owned by the User will have that SDR added to them.